 Is HVAC a Hard Career?

-While HVAC often requires physical exertion, it can still be a fulfilling career.
+While HVAC often requires physical exertion, it can still be quite gratifying.
 As a technician you’ll need to be able to:

 - Work in uncomfortable settings, including tight or messy spaces.